Our Ministries

 Our local area offers several opportunities for mission service.
 Our Mission ministry coordinates our participation with these and other charitable organizations:

-Virginia Peninsula Foodbank/THRIVE: We collect non-perishable items year-round and give them to one of these local emergency food sources.
+Virginia Peninsula Foodbank/THRIVE: We collect non-perishable items year-round and give them to one of these local organizations. -

 Other ways we witness: